Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/ModulesAndPackages.md

 import WebServer from ff:webserver
 ```

-This imports the `WebServer` module from the `ff:webserver` package, which must have been declared as a dependency elsewhere.
+This imports the `WebServer` module from the `ff:webserver` package, which must have been declared as a dependency.

 Symbols exported from the module can then be accessed using the `WebServer.` prefix: